 Can love pass away?
 Is it only a game of illusion?
 An easy game rather than an everlasting promise?
 Do you rebel against an opinion that love is only a short term play?
 Have all the important values become relative and impermanent?

+Three graces is a timeless topic taken up by artists in various epochs.
 We know their performances from the Greeks through Rubens, Canova and many others.
 They were often an expression of the ideal of the female body and the canon of a given era.

 What relationships you have with others?